 How easily can B find her way from one place to another?
 We play with written instructions and general navigation and struggle finding things in random trees.
+Wayfinding by bike proves by challenging and exciting.

-It comes surprisingly quickly.
-I try out a new direction for my walk and realise a lot of the fun I get from walking is finding my way and navigating.
-B is old enough now that she’s starting to need to do this (she’ll be walking herself to school from the Autumn) and she really enjoys it when she gets a chance – which isn’t actually very often when I think about it.
+It’s the start of another grey week in February and I’m in need of a new idea.
+The weather remains cold, cloudy and uninspiring.
+The half term break is coming up soon and I want to rediscover the excitement for challenges we had in January.
+I try and think laterally and hit on the idea of wayfinding – or working out how to get from one place to the other.
+It’s not occurred to me to do that with B before but she’s old enough now that she’s starting to need to do this (she’ll be walking herself to school from the Autumn).
+She also really enjoys it when she gets a chance – which isn’t actually very often when I think about it.
 What would happen if I made her lead and gave her an objective to get to?

 The more I think about this the more I like it as an idea.
 I’m pretty sure she’s going to like it too.
 What I don’t know is how good she is at it already.
 I don’t know how much she’s aware of the places around us and how they interlink.
 A few years ago she was completely clueless.
-She’s definitely far more aware these days but the fact remains that, as she’s generally walked everywhere with an adult, she’s never had to find places on her own.
+She’s definitely far more aware now but the fact remains that, as she’s generally walked everywhere with an adult, she’s never had to find places on her own.

 Monday 17 February.
 Cloudy.
 5°C